 Despite Jen’s best efforts, her goal of trying to stop her son’s meltdowns just seemed to make them worse.
-After realizing that she needed to be more proactive instead of waiting for those inevitable outbursts, Jen worked with Lynne on a new plan.
+After realizing that she needed to be more proactive instead of waiting for those inevitable outbursts, Jen worked with one of our parent coaches during a parent coaching session on a new plan.
 Here is her story:

 One day we tried this hands-on learning activity with a popsicle stick and a pipe cleaner to teach Jonah about the value of flexibility.
 We talked about how sometimes people just want things to go their way, and if they don’t get their way they explode!
 “That’s being rigid, like this popsicle stick.
 When rigid people don’t get what they want or what they expect,” I said, pressing the popsicle stick, “they just keep trying to make things go their way, and then BOOM, they explode!”
 The popsicle stick snapped in my hands.

 Then I picked up the pipe cleaner.
 “Other people can bend and change when they need to in a situation, like share a toy when they didn’t expect to, or be okay with a different kind of cereal in the morning, or find other fun things to do when rain cancels a trip to the zoo.
 That’s being flexible like this pipe cleaner – it can bend when it needs to and then it can straighten back out again like it was.
 A person that can do that is flexible.”
 We focused on his success by talking about a time when Jonah had been really flexible — like when our family went on vacation and he tolerated all sorts of schedule changes and travel stress like a trooper.
 “You were so flexible, and that helped everyone have a great time!”

 Jonah learned how he could be flexible, too: